(Added at v2.5)

 The Screening widget allows you to define an area of interest and analyze specified layers for potential impacts.
-The area of interest can be defined through a place name search, by drawing on the map, uploading a shapefile, or entering a traverse with coordinate and distance pairs.
-Analysis results can be inspected in the widget and optionally shared via a printed report, CSV file download, or feature download.
+The area of interest can be defined through a place name search, by drawing on the map, by uploading a shapefile, or by entering a traverse with coordinate and distance pairs.
+Analysis results can be inspected in the widget and, optionally, shared via a printed report, CSV file download, or feature download.

-- Optionally click the change widget icon, and replace the icon with your own image.
+- Optionally click Change widget icon and replace the icon with an image of your own.

 A file explorer window appears, allowing you to select a local image file to use as the widget icon.

-- Click Add Layer.
+- Click Add Layers.
 Each added layer specifies a feature layer in the map to be analyzed by the widget.
-The following layer types are supported with the Screening widget:
+The Screening widget supports the following layer types:

 - Feature services